A Dieudonn\'e theory for analytic p-divisible groups and applications to Shimura varieties: Analytic -divisible groups

 In this subsection, we characterize which analytic $p$-divisible groups admit a Cartier dual.
 We then study the properties of dualizable groups and relate our Cartier dual with other constructions. \begin{definition} Let $S/\Q_p$ be a good adic space and let $\Gs \rightarrow S$ be an analytic $p$-divisible group.
 We say that $\Gs$ is dualizable if the map $f_{\Gs}\colon \Lie(\Gs) \otimes \Os_{S_v}\rightarrow T_p\Gs(-1) \otimes \Os_{S_v}$ is injective and fits in a short exact sequence of $v$-vector bundles

 for an étale vector bundle $\omega$ on $S$.
-We define the Cartier dual $\Gs^D$ to be the analytic $p$-divisible group attached to the tuple $(\omega^{\vee},T_p\Gs^{\vee}(1),g(1)^{\vee})$. \end{definition} Since the functor (\ref{eq: from etale to v vb}) is fully faithfull, there is at most one (up to unique isomorphism) étale vector bundle $\omega$ satisfying the above condition, so that $\omega$ is well-defined.
+We define the Cartier dual $\Gs^D$ to be the analytic $p$-divisible group attached to the tuple $(\omega^{\vee},T_p\Gs^{\vee}(1),g(1)^{\vee})$. \end{definition} Since the functor (\ref{eq: from etale to v vb}) is fully faithful, there is at most one (up to unique isomorphism) étale vector bundle $\omega$ satisfying the above condition, so that $\omega$ is well-defined.
 A fortiori, $\omega = \omega_{\Gs^D}$ is the Hodge bundle of the dual group $\Gs^D$.

-One immediately sees that $(\cdot)^D$ extends to a functor and that there is a canonical isomorphism $\Gs = {\Gs^D}^D$.
+One immediately sees that $(\cdot)^D$ extends to an exact functor and that there is a canonical isomorphism $\Gs = {\Gs^D}^D$.
 Thus $(\cdot)^D$ defines an antiequivalence on the category of dualizable analytic $p$-divisible groups with (quasi-)isogenies.
 Moreover, any analytic $p$-divisible group that is isogenous to a dualizable group is again dualizable.

 \begin{example} \begin{enumerate} \item The typical example of a non-dualizable $p$-divisible group is $\Gs= \G_a$ where the map $f_{\Gs}$ is zero. \item The group $\Gs=\G_m\langle p^{\infty} \rangle$ is dualizable: In this case, the map $f_{\Gs}$ is an isomorphism.
 The Cartier dual is the discrete group